GitSkylerz/Panorama-Stitching/README.md

 ### 1. Get SIFT points and descriptors
 * Prerequired packages: [Anaconda python 3.6](https://www.anaconda.com/download/)<br>
 * Install [cyvlfeat](https://github.com/menpo/cyvlfeat) for fetching sift features: `conda install -c menpo cyvlfeat`<br>
-We are only using the `sift` function.
+I only use the `sift` function.

 <br>

 ### 2. Matching SIFT Descriptors
+* Install [sklearn](https://scikit-learn.org/stable/) for matching SIFT descriptors using Kd-tree.<br>
-> Edit `SIFTMatcher.py` to calculate the Euclidean distance between a given SIFT descriptor from image 1 and all SIFT descriptors from image 2.
-Then use this to determine if there’s a good match: if the distance to the closest vector is significantly (by a factor which is given) smaller than the distance to the second-closest, we call it a match.
+> The Euclidean distance was calculated between a given SIFT descriptor from image 1 and all SIFT descriptors from image 2.
+Rather than directly utilizing k-nearest neighbors algorithm (O(N) complexity) to find the matcher, I use kd-tree (O(logN) complexity) to achieve this.
+If the distance to the closest vector is significantly (by a factor which is given) smaller than the distance to the second-closest, we call it a match.
 The output of the function is an array where each row holds the indices of one pair of matching descriptors.
 Remember, Euclidean distance between vectors \\(a\in R^n\\) and \\(b\in R^n\\) is
 \\[
 \sqrt{(a[1]-b[1])^2+(a[2]-b[2])^2+...+(a[n]-b[n])^2}